appbaseio/Docs/src/v3.0/rest/api-reference.md

 ### Search collections

 Search documents across one or more collections. *Returns* a JSON body matching the **ElasticSearch response format**.
 The matching search results are inside the ``hits.hits`` field as an array of documents.
-For more details, see other queries that can be done with this [endpoint](http://docs.appbase.io/#/v3.0/search/use-cases), including fuzzy search, numeric-range, geospatial and aggregation queries.
+For more details, see [more queries](http://docs.appbase.io/#/v3.0/search/use-cases) that can be done with this endpoint, including fuzzy search, numeric-range, geospatial and aggregation queries.

 > **Example Request**
 ```curl